AudioToolAgent: An Agentic Framework for Audio-Language Models: Introduction

 Understanding and reasoning about audio is central to human cognition.
 Recent progress in transferring this capability to machines spans two areas: the advancement of Large Language Models (LLMs) with reasoning and tool-calling capabilities \cite{deepseek-aiDeepSeekV3TechnicalReport2025,teamGLM45AgenticReasoning2025,yangQwen3TechnicalReport2025,openaiteamGPT5SystemCard2025,comaniciGemini25Pushing2025}, and the development of Large Audio-Language Models (LALMs) for tasks such as audio captioning, audio question answering, and speech recognition \cite{xuQwen25OmniTechnicalReport2025,chuQwen2AudioTechnicalReport2024,kimiteamKimiAudioTechnicalReport2025,luDeSTA25AudioGeneralPurposeLarge2025,wuStepAudio2Technical2025,goelAudioFlamingo32025,liuVoxtral2025,radfordRobustSpeechRecognition2022}.

-While recent LALMs perform well on audio benchmarks \cite{sakshiMMAUMassiveMultiTask2024,kumarMMAUProChallengingComprehensive2025}, few can call multiple tools \cite{wuStepAudio2Technical2025}, whereas general LLMs excel at reasoning and using external tools but lack direct audio processing.
-This paper combines these strengths by enabling an LLM agent to use audio models as tools.
-This approach achieves more adaptive audio understanding than LALMs while maintaining the deeper reasoning capabilities of general LLMs.
+Recent LALMs perform well on audio benchmarks \cite{sakshiMMAUMassiveMultiTask2025,kumarMMAUProChallengingComprehensive2025} but most lack tool use \cite{wuStepAudio2Technical2025}.
+Conversely, general LLMs excel at reasoning and using external tools but lack direct audio processing.
+The present work combines these strengths by enabling an LLM agent to use audio models as tools.

-This paper introduces \textbf{AudioToolAgent}, a framework that treats audio-language models as tools and uses a central agent to coordinate them.
-The agent, a text-only LLM, cannot process audio directly.
-Instead, the LLM receives the audio file path with a question or prompt and possible answers and delegates new instructions to LALMs (tools) to be able to understand the audio.
-The system prompt of the LLM contains instructions for the agent on how to use the tools.
-Because the framework reuses pretrained state-of-the-art models, the proposed framework needs no new datasets or training.
-Researchers can add both new public and local tools without architectural changes.
+The framework introduces \textbf{AudioToolAgent}, which treats audio-language models as tools and uses a central agent to coordinate them.
+The agent, a text-only LLM, cannot process the audio directly; it receives only the audio file path, a question or prompt, and possible answers.
+The agent then reasons about which tools to invoke and delegates instructions to LALMs (tools) that process the audio.
+Performance gains arise from two mechanisms: (i) selective use of complementary tools, combining specialized ASR with general audio understanding models, and (ii) multi-hop reasoning across multiple tools to reduce errors from individual models.
+Because the framework reuses pretrained models, it requires no new datasets or training.

 The agent receives an audio input, a question, and answer choices.
 The agent uses this information to reason about the task, upon which it calls tools to be able to answer the question or prompt.
 For speech, the agent prioritizes speech-to-text tools to transcribe the audio.
 For environmental sounds or music, the agent uses general audio models to gather information.
-AudioToolAgent asks follow-up questions, invokes tools iteratively, compares outputs, and verifies disagreements by continuing to call tools with different inputs to increase reliability.
-Figure \ref{fig:chatbot_vis} shows an example of the framework in a chatbot.
+AudioToolAgent asks follow-up questions, iteratively invokes tools, compares outputs, and verifies disagreements by continuing to call tools with different inputs to increase reliability.
+Figure \ref{fig:agent:chatbot_vis} shows an example of the framework in a chatbot.